lagimik/PartnerCrucible/_posts/2023-03-31-signaltonoise-openai.md

 - **Privacy & Security**: The generative AI should respect the privacy and consent of the data subjects and protect the confidentiality and integrity of the data used or generated.
 - **Human-centeredness**: The generative AI should augment rather than replace human intelligence and creativity and promote human values and well-being.

-By following these principles, we can ensure that generative AI is used in a responsible, ethical and beneficial way for society.
+By following principles, tailored to your context, generative AI can be used in a responsible, ethical and beneficial way.

 ## GitHub Copilot - Experiential Discovery of Generative AI

-To begin exploring what the potential of *Azure OpenAI Service* could  be for your company and your customers a first step could be be to leverage *GitHub Copilot* first-hand.
-Codex, one of the models in the OpenAI Service, provides a great example of how the augmentation with AI can amplify the developer role.
+To gain an appreciation of the potential of *Azure OpenAI Service* could be for your company, and your customers, a first step could be be to leverage *GitHub Copilot* first-hand. *Codex*, one of the models in the OpenAI Service, provides a great example of how augmentation with AI can amplify the developer.

 GitHub Copilot is a powerful tool that can help independent software vendors (ISVs) and professional services companies to develop high-quality code faster and easier.
 It acts as a code assistant that can suggest code completions, snippets, tests, and documentation based on the context of your code and the best practices of the GitHub community.
 GitHub Copilot can help you to: